What Do Home Inspectors Look For? Why These 5 Items Could Make or Break the Inspection

 What inspectors look for

 During an inspection, the electrical panel gets evaluated from top to bottom to ensure everything’s up to code with correct wiring and grounding.
-The inspector will also look for corroded wires and proper amperage ratings.
+The inspector also will look for corroded wires and proper amperage ratings.

 Switches and receptacles must operate properly, and ground-fault circuit interrupter (GFCI) outlets should be installed in most rooms to prevent injury and electrocution.